twbs/bootlint/README.md

 3. If issues exist, please open the developer tools and select the console tab

 #### Alternative Options
 ##### Browser ready script

 You can manually download [the browser-ready version of Bootlint](https://github.com/twbs/bootlint/blob/master/dist/browser/bootlint.js).

+Note: The snippet above will ensure you are always running the latest version of bootlint.
+If you want to reference a specific version of bootlint please see the [BootstrapCDN](http://www.bootstrapcdn.com/bootlint/).
+Copy the URL and update `s.src=“PASTE-ME-HERE”`.

+#### How to use the bookmarklet

+1. Click the bookmark you created above
+2. A popup will appear informing you if issues were detected
+3. If issues exist, please open the developer tools and select the console tab

+#### Alternative Options

+##### Browser ready script

+You can manually download [the browser-ready version of Bootlint](https://github.com/twbs/bootlint/blob/master/dist/browser/bootlint.js).